theandrew168/sbs-website/content/posts/a-parallel-foreach-implementation-in-go.md

 		fmt.Printf("Fetched %d bytes from %s\n", len(body), url)
 		return nil
 	})

-	if err != nil {
+	// If an error occurred while fetching a flag, print it. if err != nil {
 		fmt.Printf("Failed to download flag: %v\n", err)
 	}